 Instant Pot Coconut Rice

-- ½ teaspoon salt (omit if using low-sodium or regular broth)
+- ½ teaspoon salt omit if using regular broth or stock

-- Rinse rice in a mesh colander until the water runs clear, then strain well and set aside.
+- Rinse rice in a mesh strainer until the water runs clear, then drain well and set aside.

 - Set pressure cooker to sauté and add butter or oil to the pot.
 Once the pot is ready, sauté rice for 3 minutes.
 Press cancel to end sauté.

 - Add broth, coconut milk, and salt to the pot, stirring to mix and deglaze the pot.
-Twist to seal the lid, and turn or press the venting knob to seal (if needed).
-Set pot manually to high pressure for 4 minutes.
+Place lid on the pressure cooker, then turn or press the venting knob to seal.
+Set pot manually to cook for 4 minutes at high pressure.

-- Once the pressure cooking cycle is complete, do a natural pressure release (leaving the pot undisturbed) for 10 minutes.
-Then do a quick release by turning or pressing the pressure knob (refer to your pot's instructions).
+- When the pressure cooking cycle is complete, allow a natural pressure release (leaving the pot undisturbed) for 10 minutes.
+Then do a quick release of any remaining pressure by turning or pressing the pressure knob (refer to your pot's instructions).

-- Fluff the rice by stirring with a fork before serving.
+- Fluff the rice with a fork before serving.